liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

 ![Figure 1: The collapsed navbar provides simplified user-friendly navigation for mobile devices.](../../images/portal-layout-mobile-nav.png)

-- `portal_pop_up.ftl`: The theme template for pop up dialogs for the theme's portlets.
+- `portal_pop_up.ftl`: The theme template controlling pop up dialogs for the theme's portlets.
 Similar to `portal_normal.ftl`, `portal_pop_up.ftl` provides the markup template for all pop-up dialogs, such as a portlet's Configuration menu.
 It also has access to the FreeMarker variables defined in `init.ftl` and `init_custom.ftl`.